 The segmentation editor works much like Microsoft paint, or any other simple bitmap editor.
 It allows the user to make manual edits to a coarse, pixel-aligned version of the vector image.
 This is particularly useful for correcting mistakes like this one, where the wrong shapes are connected.
 In this case, the top black shape and the bottom black should should not be connected but are connected.
 The first screen shot below shows the segmentation as it originally was computed by the program.

 In order to fix that, we select the eye dropper tool and click on the yellow color somewhere in the image.
 Then we change the top-left-most two black pixels of the bottom shape to yellow using the pencil tool.
 This connects the two yellow shapes and separates the two black shapes, as shown in the screen show below.
 After making this change, we click the "Update" button to apply the changes.

 Finally, after the re-processing is complete, the resulting vector image looks much better (see screen shot below).
 The two yellow shapes are connected and the two black shapes are not.

 Now, let's just look at a couple other spots in the image to see how things turned out.
 The two screen shots below show the original bitmap image (first screen shot) compared to the corresponding vector image (second screen shot).
-As you can see, the the program did a nice job of reconstructing the underlying vector image.
-Corners are sharp where the should be and curves are smooth where the should be.
+As you can see, the program did a nice job of reconstructing the underlying vector image.
+Corners are sharp where they should be and curves are smooth where they should be.

 Here is another view that shows the outlines from the vector image superimposed over the original bitmap image.
 As you can see, nodes are generally placed in very sensible locations, and the vector image very closely follows the actual shape boundaries in the original bitmap.
 That the edges in the vector image slice right through the anti-aliasing in the original bitmap is one of the best features of Vector Magic in comparison to other auto-tracing tools.